 There’s been a lot of change recently, hasn’t there?

-Whether your organisation has moved to working remotely or if you’ve had to make the tough call to restructure some or all of your teams, we hear you.
+Whether your organisation has moved to working remotely, or you’ve had to make the tough call to restructure some or all of your teams, we hear you.

 Large-scale change like this comes and knocks us off our feet.
 It can lead to a decrease in motivation, disconnection within your teams and an overwhelming sense of grief and loss.